salesforce/UniTAO/README.md

 It is designed to be self-contained and self-documenting to serve as foundation for human-free automation of heterogeneous computing infrastructure.

+this repo is a fork from Salesforce repo: http://github.com/salesforce/UniTAO

 The model/schema uses the standard JSON schema format as basis, with additional enhancements.
 Those can be found in the documentation.

 **schema of schema is defined in path:**